muhammadawaisshaikh/es6-js-deepdive/README.md

 An Observable is like a Stream (in many languages) and allows to pass 0, 1, or more events where the callback is called for each event.
 They deal with a sequence of asynchronous events.

 # Dependency Injection
 Car
 Car > Engine > Pistons
 Car > Wheels

+# closure
+A closure is an inner function that has access to the outer (enclosing) function’s variables—scope chain.
+The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function’s variables, and it has access to the global variables.